treelogic-swe/email-scraper/README.md

 Alternative: `yarn install` .
 This will use the [yarn package manager](https://yarnpkg.com) instead of npm.
 Yarn is typically much, much faster.

+# Configure

+If not running using the test server, then the mail server and extraction job will need to be configured.
+See `./conf/README.md` for details.

 # Run

-The argument to `make run` must be a configured mail server.
+If not using the test mail server, then the argument to `make run` must be a configured mail server.
 See the "List Configured Servers" section for more info.

 Example:

 ```
-make mailserver=kattare run
+make --mailserver=kattare run
 ```

 To keep the server listening indefinitely, do (using kattare again as an example):

 ```
-make mailserver=kattare keepListening=true run
+make --mailserver=kattare --keepListening=true run
 ```

+If using the test server, no arguments are required: simply do `make run`.
+However, the test server must be running.
+Start it like this: `make starttestmailserver`.
+Stop it like this: `make killtestmailserver`.

 # Develop / Contribute